GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

           sessionAffinity: None
         type: LoadBalancer

-1. Test the deployment by triggering it from Cloud Build.

-1. Check whether the deployment of the service along with the application succeeded.
+1. Test the deployment by triggering it from Cloud Build, and check whether the deployment of the service along with the application succeeded.

     ![Service Deployment Success](https://storage.googleapis.com/gcp-community/tutorials/spinnaker-binary-auth/19-svc-deployment-ok.png)

-1. Get the load balancwe IP address by running the following in the user cluster:
+1. Get the load balancer IP address by running the following in the user cluster:

         kubectl get svc